 In one example water right impairment case in Haskell County, the court and the Chief Engineer adopted a very conservative definition of water right impairment.
 The common definition of the word "impair" is "to cause to diminish, as in strength, value, or quality."
 The American Heritage Dictionary 878 (4th ed.2006).
 This definition is similar to the definition of impair used by the district court, which looked to Black's Law Dictionary 752 (6th ed.1990) to define "impair" to mean "to weaken, to make worse, to lessen in power, diminish, or relax or otherwise affect in an injurious manner."
-There is some indication from that Haskell County case that any impairment concern a member may have for potential impacts of new well locations or pumping liberties should be raised in the form of an objection.
+From that experience in Haskell County, member concerns for potential impacts of new pumping liberties may best be raised as an administrative objection.

-Notwithstanding the historical challenge of defining water right impairment, a hydrogeologist must understand natural and induced flow in the local aquifer, determine aquifer properties like T and S, determine aquifer geometry and how much total water is available?
+Notwithstanding the historical challenge of defining water right impairment, the skill set of a hydrogeologist may be necessary to develop an understanding of natural and induced flow in the local aquifer, determine aquifer properties like T and S, determine aquifer geometry and how much total water is available.
 An evaluating hydrogeologist should consider "sustainability" issues, determine whether the aquifer is adequately "recharged" or has enough "storage" to support proposed pumping, and determine the change in natural discharge/recharge caused by pumping.
-This information can be provided for member education and review, and include groundwater decline rate and what may satisfy prior right owners for a future period of demand and analysis.
+This information can be developed in some form and provided for member education and review, and include groundwater decline rate and what may satisfy prior right owners for a future period of demand and analysis.

-With the Ogallala/High Plains Aquifer declining and closed to most new appropriations, the uncertainty of future groundwater supply for developing new projects and on-site management options can be addressed using the good Kansas data resources and information provided to members for terms or forbearance agreements between water right owners to manage their aquifer supply.
-Though not required by law, property right agreements between owners can be facilitated to secure terms of regulatory certainty to secure access to the available future supply and minimize catastrophic disruptions from surprise future impairment actions.
-GMD3 seeks informed efforts to achieve conservation and satisfactory agreements to the terms and conditions of use for all members by which groundwater can be managed in the public interest.
+With the Ogallala/High Plains Aquifer declining and closed to most new appropriations, the uncertainty of future groundwater supply for developing new projects and on-site management options can be addressed using the good Kansas data resources and information developed and provided to members for terms or forbearance agreements between water right owners.
+Though not required by law, property right agreements between owners can be facilitated to secure terms of regulatory certainty and secure access to the available future supply to minimize catastrophic disruptions from surprise future impairment actions.
+GMD3 seeks informed efforts to achieve